couchbasecloud/vault-plugin-database-couchbasecapella/README.md

 ## Build

 To build this package for any platform you will need to clone this repository and cd into the repo directory and `go build -o couchbasecapella-database-plugin ./cmd/couchbasecapella-database-plugin/`.
-To test `go test` will execute a set of basic tests against against the docker.io/couchbase/server-sandbox:6.5.0 couchbase database image.
-To test against different sandbox images, for example 5.5.1, set the `COUCHBASE_VERSION=5.5.1` environment variable.
-If you want to run the tests against a local couchbase installation or an already running couchbase container, set the environment variable `COUCHBASE_HOST` before executing. **Note** you will need to align the Administrator username, password and bucket_name with the pre-set values in the `couchbasecapella_test.go` file.
-Set VAULT_ACC to execute all of the tests.
-A subset of tests can be run using the command `go test -run TestDriver/Init` for example.

 ## Installation